-Metadata is information that describes an item.
-In ArcGIS Enterprise, an item's metadata is created, edited, and viewed on the item page.
-Item details include the title, the type, and the source, author, last modified date, thumbnail, and tags.
-It can also include additional information such a summary and description, how accurate and recent the item is, and restrictions associated with using and sharing the item.
-This information can help others discover and validate the usefulness of the items.
-Within ArcGIS, metadata is saved with the item it describes.
+Metadata is any information that describes an item.
+In ArcGIS Enterprise, an item's information is created, edited, and viewed on the item details page.
+Some examples of item information include the item title, type, description, source, author, last modified date, thumbnail, and tags.
+This information helps others discover and validate the usefulness of the items.
+Within ArcGIS, item information is saved with the item it describes.
 It is copied, moved, and deleted with the item.

 A built-in metadata viewer is available to allow you to see the metadata associated with an item.
 If your organization has metadata enabled, this same viewer allows item owners and administrators to edit the metadata.
 To provide you with access to the viewer, a Metadata button appears on item pages in the following circumstances: